dappforce/subsocial-angular-template/README.md

 Run `yarn install`

+>In order to correctly build the application, Yarn needs to be used.
+>If you try to use NPM, you may face issues with some NPM packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.